 The instantaneous RSSI value can be monitored by the external network processor by reading the test bus in mode 3.
-It only measures the signal 16μs after the receiver becomes active.
+It measures the signal 16ms after the start of each antenna or data dwell.
+RSSI value is invalid after MD_RDY goes active if CR31 bit 1 is set to a "1".
+Value is valid until MD_RDY drops if bit is set to a "0".
 The programmable threshold on the CSE measurement is set through CR12 and CR13.
 More details on SQ1 are included in the receiver section of this document.

 In a typical single antenna system CCA will be monitored to determine when the channel is clear.
 Once the channel is detected busy, CCA should be checked periodically to determine if the channel becomes clear.
 CCA is stable to allow asynchronous sampling or even falling edge detection of CCA.
-Once MD\RDY goes active, CCA is then ignored for the remainder of the message.
-Failure to monitor CCA until MD\RDY goes active (or use of a time-out circuit) could result in a stalled system as it is possible for the channel to be busy and then become clear without an MD\RDY occurring.
+Once MD_RDY goes active, CCA is then ignored for the remainder of the message.
+Failure to monitor CCA until MD_RDY goes active (or use of a time-out circuit) could result in a stalled system as it is possible for the channel to be busy and then become clear without an MD_RDY occurring.

 A Dual antenna system has the added complexity that CCA will potentially toggle between active and inactive as each antenna is checked.
 The user must avoid mistaking the inactive CCA signal as an indication the channel is clear.
 A time-out circuit that begins with the first busy channel indication could be used.
-Alternatively CCA could be monitored for a clear channel indication for 2 successive antenna dwells which would show the channel clear on both antennas.
-Time alignment of CCA monitoring with the receiver's $16\mu s$ antenna dwells would required.
-Once the receiver has acquired, CCA should be monitored for loss of signal until MD\RDY goes active.
+Alternatively CCA could be monitored, a clear channel indication for 2 successive antenna dwells would show the channel clear on both antennas.
+Time alignment of CCA monitoring with the receivers 16ms antenna dwells would be required.
+Once the receiver has acquired, CCA should be monitored for loss of signal until MD_RDY goes active.